• Increased effort required to apply brakes

 • C0588

-• Check for any visible damage to the suspension components.
+• Check for any visible damage to wiring and connectors.

-• Test the suspension position sensor for proper operation.
+• Test the brake booster motor for proper operation.

 • Repair or replace damaged wiring or connectors.